bitextor/bicleaner-ai/README.md

 where `--scol` and `--tcol` indicate the location of source and target sentence, `corpus.en-fr.tsv` the input file, `corpus.en-fr.classified.tsv` output file and `bitextor/bicleaner-ai-en-fr` is the HuggingFace model name.
-Each line of the new file will contain the same content as the input file, adding a column with the score given by the Bicleaner classifier.
+Each line of the new file will contain the same content as the input file, adding a column with the score given by the Bicleaner AI classifier.

 Note that, to use a lite model, you need to provide model path in your local file system, instead of HuggingFace model name.